awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output-lambda.md

 ### Record Response Model<a name="how-it-works-output-lambda-model-response"></a>

-Each record sent to your Lambda as output function \(with record IDs\) must be acknowledged with either `Ok` or `DeliveryFailed` and must contain the following parameters\.
+Each record sent to your Lambda as an output function \(with record IDs\) must be acknowledged with either `Ok` or `DeliveryFailed`, and it must contain the following parameters\.
 Otherwise, Kinesis Data Analytics treats them as a delivery failure\.

 | Field | Description |